back to top

 DISPLAYS

-Centre 18.5" touchscreen 15.5" touchscreen
+Centre Screen (inches) 18.5" touchscreen 15.5" touchscreen

-Driver's Display No 12"
+Driver's Display (inches) No 12"

-Head-Up No No
+Head-Up Display (HUD) No No

-Others 9.4" rear passengers touchscreen display
+Additional Notes 9.4" rear passengers touchscreen display

 Note

-Others Bulletproof stainless steel body
+Additional Notes Bulletproof stainless steel body

 Shatter-resistant armor glass windows